The Princeling of Nanjing

 Ava sets out to help Xu deter the Tsai family.
 As she digs into the breadth and depth of the family’s wealth and corruption, she gets caught up in a huge tangled web, extending all the way to the U.S. and the U.K., where it reaches the top echelons of political power.

-IAN HAMILTON is the author of ten novels in the Ava Lee series.
+IAN HAMILTON is the author of the Ava Lee series.
 The books have been shortlisted for numerous prizes, including the Arthur Ellis Award, the Barry Award, and the Lambda Literary Prize, and are national bestsellers.
 The Water Rat of Wanchai was the winner of the Arthur Ellis Award for Best First Novel and was named a best book of the year by Amazon.ca, the Toronto Star, and Quill & Quire.
 BBC Culture named Hamilton one of the ten mystery/crime writers from the last thirty years that should be on your bookshelf.
 The series is being adapted for television.

 "Hamilton uses his people and plot to examine Chinese class and power structures that open opportunities for massive depravities and corruptions" London Free Press

 "the reader is offered plenty of Ava in full flower as the Chinese-Canadian glamour puss who happens to be gay, whip smart and unafraid of whatever dangers come her way."
 Toronto Star

 "…one of those grip tight novels that makes one read “just one more chapter” and you discover it’s 3am.The novel is built on complicated webs artfully woven into clear, magnetic story-telling.
 Author Ian Hamilton delivers the intrigue within complex and relentless webs in high style and once again proves that everyone, once in their lives, needs an Ava Lee at their backs."
 Canadian Mystery Reviews